evil-mad/politicians-to-poop/README.md

 * You are from outside the US, and don't need to hear these names every day.
 * You are temporarily overloaded by the amount of poop that the candidates sling at one another.
+* It's easier (but note: MUCH less effective) than voting.
 * Because it is funny.